Mount Vernon, Baltimore: Architectural history

 The centerpiece of the Mount Vernon neighborhood, the cruciform arrangement of parks surrounding the Washington Monument, represents one of the nation's first examples of city planning for the express purpose of highlighting a monument.
 The Washington Monument was completed in 1829 to a design by Robert Mills, and in 1831 the Howard family was granted permission to lay out the surrounding parks which eventually were lined by stately homes.
 The parks, which have survived almost intact, are considered to be the finest existing urban landscapes by the Beaux-Arts architectural firm of Carrère and Hastings, who also designed the New York Public Library, portions of the U.S. Capitol in Washington, D.C., and the residence that houses the Frick Collection.

 Elsewhere in the neighborhood are many older apartment buildings and three and four-story rowhouses.
 The Belvedere Hotel, opened in 1903, was converted to condominiums in 1991.

 The Mount Vernon Place United Methodist Church lies northeast of the Washington Monument.
 Conceived as a cathedral of Methodism, it was built on the site of the Charles Howard mansion, the house in which Francis Scott Key died.
 In 2021, the church's owners sought planning permission to subdivide the building, separating the church from the adjacent Asbury House.
 The southeast corner from the monument is occupied entirely by the Peabody Institute, and the southwest corner includes three buildings forming part of the Walters Art Museum.

 The former Stafford Hotel on Washington Place, built in 1894, now serves as an apartment building primarily housing Peabody Institute students.

 The old Mount Vernon Hotel at 702 Cathedral Street, built in 1847, was the mansion home of U.S. Congressman William Julian Albert where he entertained Abraham Lincoln.
 It was converted into a hotel in 1967, and was where Oscar Wilde stayed as part of his 1882 lecture tour of the United States.

+The Marburg Mansion at 14 West Mount Vernon Place was the home of diplomat and peace advocate Theodore Marburg, who entertained Presidents William Howard Taft and Woodrow Wilson there; it is said that Wilson, working with Marburg, drafted the first covenant of the League of Nations at the house.

 The Mount Vernon Place Historic District, surrounding the Washington Monument, was listed on the National Register of Historic Places and further designated as a National Historic Landmark District on November 11, 1971.

 Selected parcels with the National Historic Landmark District have been designated Baltimore City Landmarks, including: